 To simplify CUDA kernel development, practitioners often turn to more user-friendly domain-specific languages (DSLs) such as \textit{Triton}~\citep{tillet2019triton}. \textit{Triton} offers an alternative API to CUDA with a PyTorch-like interface, achieving a good balance between development and runtime efficiency.
 Despite this advantage, writing efficient Triton kernels still requires substantial expertise in GPU programming and involves extensive trial and error.
 An automated tool capable of converting PyTorch reference implementations into optimized Triton kernels would therefore greatly alleviate this burden.

-Thanks to the remarkable code generation capabilities of recent large language models (LLMs)~\citep{chen2021evaluating,roziere2023code,huang2025opencoder}, it is promising to leverage LLMs to do the above conversion.
+Thanks to the remarkable code generation capabilities of recent large language models (LLMs)~\citep{chen2021evaluating,roziere2023code,huang2025opencoder}, it is promising to leverage LLMs for this conversion.
 While being powerful in various aspects, modern open-source and commercial LLMs still fall short in translating PyTorch implementations into efficient Triton kernels and/or CUDA kernels, even on relatively simple tasks~\citep{ouyang2025kernelbench,li2025tritonbench}.

 In this work, we focus on converting PyTorch programs to Triton kernels using generative AI technologies.
-Specifically, we aim to train a large language model (LLM) for this task.
-Several recent works~\cite{li2025autotriton,woo2025tritonrl} try to address this challenge by learning on PyTorch programs and their corresponding Triton kernels collected from public code repositories.
+Specifically, we aim to train an LLM for this task.
+Several recent works~\citep{li2025autotriton,woo2025tritonrl} try to address this challenge by learning on PyTorch programs and their corresponding Triton kernels collected from public code repositories.
 While showing promising improvements over baseline models, the capacities of these approaches are inherently limited by the following factors:

-\textbf{Limited scale of training data.} For example, \citet{li2025autotriton} uses 14k samples and \citet{woo2025tritonrl} uses 11k samples, which is insufficient for learning complex Triton or CUDA kernels.
+\textbf{Limited scale of training data.} For example, \citet{li2025autotriton} use 14k samples and \citet{woo2025tritonrl} use 11k samples, which is insufficient for learning complex Triton or CUDA kernels.

 \textbf{Uncontrolled complexity and quality.} When training with sparse rewards, it is crucial to carefully control the order and difficulty of samples presented to the model.
 If challenging samples are introduced too early, the model may consistently receive zero rewards, leading to poor gradient signals, wasted training tokens, and potentially misleading updates.